 Michael I. Norton

-About Michael I. Norton - Harvard Business School Professor & Speaker on Behavioral Economics:
+About Michael I. Norton - Harvard Business School Professor and Speaker on Behavioural Economics:

 What Michael I. Norton Talks About:

-Professor Norton explores the effects of social norms on people’s attitudes and behavior, addressing the key role that social factors play in shaping the preferences of individuals.
-His work has a particular focus on the norm of political correctness, demonstrating the impact of this norm in domains ranging from social interaction to personnel selection to the effectiveness of marketing appeals.
+Professor Norton explores the effects of social norms on people’s attitudes and behaviour, addressing the key role that social factors play in shaping the preferences of individuals.
+His work has a particular focus on the norm of political correctness – demonstrating the impact of this norm in domains ranging from social interaction to personnel selection to the effectiveness of marketing appeals.

-In the domain of behavioral economics, Professor Norton’s research investigates the psychology of investment: How investing time, labor, and money impacts how people come to value things, from products to people.
-One project, for example, demonstrates that people value products far beyond their market price when they assemble those products themselves, the “IKEA effect.”
+In the domain of behavioural economics, Professor Norton’s research investigates the psychology of investment: How investing time, labour, and money impacts how people come to value things – from products to people.
+One project, for example, demonstrates that people value products far beyond their market price when they assemble those products themselves – the “IKEA effect.”